Skip to content

 • Standard Thickness: 8–12 inches for traditional comfort.

-• Low Profile: 6-8 inches, ideal for bunk beds or trundle beds.
+• Low Profile: 6–8 inches, ideal for bunk beds or trundle setups.

-• Platform Beds: Require a mattress with no box spring, offering a sleek, modern look.
+• Platform Beds: Perfect for mattresses without a box spring, offering a modern look.

-• Slatted Frames: Ensure slats are close enough to provide proper support and prevent sagging.
+• Slatted Frames: Ensure slats are spaced closely to avoid sagging.

-• Adjustable Bases: Flexible mattresses, like memory foam or latex, work best for adjustable bases.
+• Adjustable Bases: Pair well with memory foam or latex mattresses for flexibility.

-• Innerspring: More rigid, offering strong support for traditional bed frames.
+• Innerspring: Rigid and supportive, ideal for traditional frames.

 Bed SizeRecommended Room Size (ft)